 The Sound Output Chooser adds a quick change option to the system menu in the top right of the screen.
 This allows for changing audio inputs and outputs and adjusting volume levels quickly.

 CPU power meter allows for quick switching of various CPU frequency settings.
-This functionality is built into Pop!_OS by default, and this extension is only useful for Ubuntu.

 This extension will check the various installed extensions and present a notification that there is an update to the extensions.
 Extensions are not automatically updated, so this extension provides the next best option.